samjulien/blog/_posts/2018-06-19-creating-web-components-with-stencil.markdown

 In [August 2017 the Ionic team announced](https://www.youtube.com/watch?v=UfD-k7aHkQE) [Stencil.js](https://stenciljs.com), a performant compiler that generates Web Components by combining the best concepts of the most popular UI JavaScript frameworks and libraries.
 Unlike *Polymer* and *X-Tag*, *Stencil* is not another library that allows you to use Web Components in your project.
 It is a building tool that allows you to use a high-level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
 The compiled code runs in all major browsers since Stencil uses a small polyfill only on browsers that lack some needed features.

-{% include tweet_quote.html quote_text="The @stenciljs library is building tool that facilitates the creation of web components that you can use with @reactjs and @angular." %}
+{% include tweet_quote.html quote_text="The @stenciljs library is a building tool that facilitates the creation of web components that you can use with @reactjs and @angular." %}

 So, let's give Stencil a try and see how to build and use a Web Component.